a look back and a look ahead

 Webinars Are Now Available for Purchase

-New Two-part live webinar Atlantic Circle –Thoughts and Strategies on How to Sail Across the Atlantic Ocean
+New Two-part webinar Atlantic Circle –Thoughts and Strategies on How to Sail Across the Atlantic Ocean

 The pre-recorded webinars are available.

-The Seamanship Series Webinars that aired live in June 2020, are available for purchase.
+The Seamanship Series Webinars are available for purchase.
 Each 2+ hour webinar sells for $40, and when you buy all four for $150, you will also receive the 24 pages of questions and answers that followed the live broadcasts.
 You will receive a link and can watch them whenever you want.

 The two-part Cruising Boat Buyers Webinars is also available for $100.